-And while that may all be true, and those may be good reasons for judges to wear robes today, they have nothing to do with why
+And while that may all be true, and those may be good reasons for judges to wear robes today, they have nothing to do with why the custom began.

 It all started, as most of our legal practices did, in England, in this case more than 700 years ago, during the reign of Edward II.
 That much we know, but that's about all we know.
-The rest is
+The rest is conjecture.